MichaelRo/tuneup/docs/tuneup-vnext/spec-vnext.md

 - Add consent card with explicit list of Spotify permissions, storage scope, and “How to revoke” link.
 - Display latest petition metadata (version, last updated) with CTA to view changelog.
-- Provide skip-to-wizard link for users already authenticated.
+- Provide skip-to-tool link for users already authenticated.

 ### Source